Last Updated on

 About Islands and Protected Areas of the Gulf of California

 This UNESCO site is a marginal sea located within the Pacific Ocean.
 It serves to distinguish the Baja California Peninsula from the mainland of Mexico.
 This protected area has a total coastline of 4,000 kilometers in length.
 Meanwhile, the total surface area for the entire gulf is at 160,000 square kilometers.
-This makes the Baja California as the world’s second longest peninsula.
+This makes the Baja California as the world’s second-longest peninsula.
 Only the Malay Peninsula in Southeast Asia is longer.

 According to UNESCO, the Islands and Protected Areas of the Gulf of California is the most diverse sea on the planet.
-There are over 5,000 micro-invertebrates that thrive in the region.
+There are over 5,000 macro-invertebrates that thrive in the region.
 Meanwhile, there are also about a million people that inhabit the region.

 The Islands and Protected Areas of the Gulf of California encompass various protected zones.
 These zones are as follows:

 - Upper Golf and Colorado River Delta

 - Isla San Pedro Martir